dcunited001/dcunited001.github.io/_drafts/facets-of-greatness-systems-theory.md

   something great in America and in the world.

-  - sometime soon, i'll write a post on the differences between the freedom of the individual and the freedom of the community.
+  - sometime soon, i'll write a post on the differences between the freedom of the individual and the freedom of the community. (move this somewhere else)
     - particularly, i'll discuss that they are fundamentally at odds with each other. individuals should have the freedom to live the life they want, without judgement.